Q-Smith/Arduino-MotorShield/README.md

 - http://maxembedded.com/2011/08/avr-timers-pwm-mode-part-i/
 - http://maxembedded.com/2012/01/avr-timers-pwm-mode-part-ii/

 Okay lets get back to business.
-When our Motor Shield is connected to our Development board it talking up Digital Pins 4,7,8,12.
+When our Motor Shield is connected to our Development board it's talking up Digital Pins 4,7,8,12.
 The Arduino can generate square waves for PWM on pins 3, 5, 6, 9, 10, 11 and great there is no overlap.
 Four of the PWM pins are wired directly to the four "enable inputs" on the two motor drivers.

 The following shows PWM Pin and its associated motor: